Geeth-Pesandu/RideEase/README.md

 On first run, the database will be automatically created and seeded with test data.
 No manual SQL setup is needed.
 If needed, you manually trigger it.
-Update-Database
+Run this in Tools → NuGet Package Manager → Package Manager Console Update-Database

 Run the Application